|Cleft lip and palate|

 It has been suggested that some medications taken during pregnancy may increase the risk of cleft lip and palate.
 These include:

-Speak to your GP or midwife if you are concerned about any medications you are taking during your pregnancy.
+Speak to your GP or midwife if you are concerned about any medication you are taking during your pregnancy.

 Pierre Robin syndrome

-Pierre Robin syndrome is a rare condition where a baby is born with an abnormally small lower jaw that causes the tongue to fall backwards in their throat (glossoptosis).
-This can result in obstruction and breathing difficulties.
+Pierre Robin syndrome is a rare condition where a baby is born with a small lower jaw and a tongue positioned further back in the mouth than usual.
+This can result in breathing difficulties which requires careful positioning of the baby and, sometimes, a breathing tube placed through the nose.

 Most infants with Pierre Robin syndrome will also have a cleft palate.